-Only 2% of deals are closed in the first sales meeting.
-In fact, most sales transactions require more than 5 follow-up emails to get closer to a good next step.
-And only 8% of the salespersons get to that stage.
-These were the results of a study published by Marketing Donut.
+Most sales transactions require more than 5 follow-ups to get closer to a good next step.
+In fact, only 2% of deals move forward in the first sales follow up.
+In fact, And only 8% of the salespersons get to that stage.
+These were the results of a study published by Marketing Donut (1).

 Of course, there has been much written about the need to systematically follow up, don’t accept NO for an answer, and try to personalize, personalize, personalize!

 But despite all of the available tips and tricks about testing different subject lines, advice on the style of writing, length of emails, etc., the underlying challenge is about meaningful personalization.

 Salespersons run out of personalized material to share in their sales follow-up emails.
 Instead, they fall back to “just checking in”, or “just wanted to share an update that…”.